 Anxieties have peaked in intensity and within two weeks should return to near pre-cessation levels.

 Damaged nerve endings have started to regrow and your sense of smell and taste are beginning to return to normal.
-Cessation anger and irritability will have peaked.
+Anger and irritability that accompany cessation will have peaked.

-Your entire body will test 100% nicotine-free and over 90% of all nicotine metabolites (the chemicals it breaks down into) will now have passed from your body via your urine.
+Your entire body will test 100% nicotine-free and over 90% of all nicotine metabolites (the chemicals into which nicotine breaks down) will now have passed from your body via your urine.
 Symptoms of chemical withdrawal have peaked in intensity, including restlessness.
-The number of cue induced crave episodes experienced during any quitting day have peaked for the “average” ex-user.
+The number of cue-induced crave episodes experienced during any quitting day have peaked for the “average” ex-user.
 Lung bronchial tubes leading to air sacs (alveoli) are beginning to relax in recovering smokers.
 Breathing is becoming easier and your lung’s functional abilities are starting to increase.

 5 - 8 days

-The “average” ex-smoker will encounter an “average” of three cue induced crave episodes per day.
-Although we may not be “average” and although serious cessation time distortion can make minutes feel like hours, it is unlikely that any single episode will last longer than 3 minutes.
+The “average” ex-smoker will encounter an “average” of three cue-induced crave episodes per day.
+Serious time distortion during smoking cessation can make minutes feel like hours, but it is unlikely that any single episode will last longer than 3 minutes.
 Keep a clock handy and time them.

-10 days - The “average” ex-user is down to encountering less than two crave episodes per day, each less than 3 minutes.
+10 days - The “average” ex-user is down to encountering fewer than two crave episodes per day, each less than 3 minutes.

 10 days to 2 weeks